-Jon Hindmarsh is Professor of Work and Interaction and Head of Group, Public Services Management and Organisation.
+Jon Hindmarsh is Professor of Work and Interaction and Head of Department, Public Services Management & Organisation at King's Business School.

 Organising and organisations are made possible by social interaction.
 So, to understand the practical and organisational problems facing people in organisations, it is important to examine interaction and communication.
 Jon's research involves the qualitative analysis of video recordings collected in the workplace to examine interactional practices and their significance for work and organising.
 He is particularly interested in settings that rest upon the interplay of talk, bodily conduct, new technologies and other artefacts.